 Buying a co-op is not like buying a house.
-Technically, you're not buying the unit but a certain number of shares of the cooperative, and you have to pay for the maintenance of the building each month.
+Technically, you're not buying the unit but rather shares of the cooperative, and you still have to pay for the maintenance of the building each month.
 So in addition to your monthly mortgage payments, you'll have a maintenance fee, too.
 Keep that in mind when budgeting, and know that maintenance typically increases a few percentage points each year.

-The "maintenance" fees for condos are referred to as common charges.
+The maintenance fees for condos are referred to as common charges.
 Many newer developments received property tax abatements that keep property taxes abnormally low for a number of years.
 Make sure you know what you're getting, and have a realistic estimate (from your attorney, not the developer) of what taxes could be when a property tax abatement ends.
 For more information, read up on tax abatements in our Buy Curious guide to finding an apartment with an abatement in place.

 5. Not all rentals are in rental buildings

 Renting an apartment in a rental building is not the same thing as renting an apartment in a co-op or condo building.
-The latter will probably be a bit nicer in terms of appliances, finishes, and potentially the building itself, but there is a lot more red tape involved (especially co-ops, where you'll have to be approved by the co-op board too), as well as higher application fees, and frequently, restrictions on how long you may rent.
+The latter will probably be a bit nicer in terms of appliances, finishes, and potentially the building itself, but there is a lot more red tape involved (especially in co-ops, where you'll have to be approved by the co-op board as well as the apartment owner), plus higher application fees, and frequently, restrictions on how long you may rent.
 For more information, see Tips for Renting a Non-Rental.

 6. Cash is king

-If you’re looking for a rental toward the high end of your budget and you don’t quite make the 40-times-the- monthly-rent minimum, some landlords will still offer you the apartment if you pay a few months up front.
-Check to make sure it’s not a scam before you cough up any large amount of cash (here are some tips to protect yourself).
-Also, note that landlords of rent-stabilized apartments are not allowed to take more money upfront.
+If you’re looking for a rental toward the high end of your budget and you don’t quite make the 40-times-the- monthly-rent minimum, some landlords will still offer you the apartment if you pay a few months' rent up front.
+Check to make sure it’s not a scam before you cough up any large amount of money (here are some tips to protect yourself).
+Also, note that landlords of rent-stabilized apartments are not allowed to take more money up front.

-Buyers: Finance requirements may be loosening slightly, but whether or not a mortgage will issued can still cast a cloud of uncertainty over a deal.
+Buyers: Financing requirements may be loosening slightly, but whether or not a mortgage will be issued can still cast a cloud of uncertainty over a deal.
 The ability to offer all cash will put you at the front of the line when it comes to buying an apartment here.
-Bonus: You don't have to deal with the headaches of getting a mortgage.

 7. Your housing options will be more limited if you have a dog—especially a big one

-Many co-op, condo, and rental buildings in New York either prohibit pets outright or have limits on the weight and breed of dogs permitted, so check before you sign anything.
-(If you have a big dog, consult this post.)
+Many buildings in New York either prohibit pets outright or have limits on the weight and breed of dogs permitted, so check before you sign anything.
+(If you have a big dog, consult this guide.)
 Also, check the rules of buildings that have pets.
 You may find you have to carry your dog through the lobby, or use a side entrance.
 In recent years, New Yorkers in non-pet friendly buildings have gotten special dispensations if the pets are service or therapy animals.

-Also note that since you won't have outdoor space, nearby parks and dog runs can be invaluable and just like buildings, some neighborhoods are more pet-friendly than others.
+Also note that since you won't have outdoor space, nearby parks and dog runs can be invaluable, and that just like buildings, some neighborhoods are more pet-friendly than others.